 Needs From: Belmont Office of Community-Engaged Learning and Service

-Volunteer: Tree Planting in Shelby Park
+Volunteer: Landscaping in Shelby Park

 What will volunteers be doing at this event?